Stinson Beach, California: History

-The first post office opened in 1916.
+The first post office was opened in 1916.

 In 1939, the beach was sold to Marin County.
 It was transferred to the state of California in 1950, and was eventually transferred to the National Park Service in 1977.

 In 1963, Merrill and Joann Grohman started the Pacific Sun, Stinson Beach's only newspaper of general circulation.
 It began operations in the back of a Stinson Beach's larger grocery store, Bill's Superette, in the space previously housing the Post Office.
 The Sun moved to San Rafael in 1966.

 In 2002, a surfer was attacked by a 12 to 15 ft great white shark while surfing off Stinson Beach.
 The young man survived, but received more than 100 stitches to close his wounds.
 The attack was the second in Stinson Beach, and the 13th in Marin County since 1952.
 In 1998, Jonathan Kathrein was attacked by a great white shark while bodyboarding.
 His injury from the shark bite required over 600 stitches.
 The surf off Stinson Beach is within an area known as the Red Triangle, where there have been an unusually high number of shark attacks.

 Marin County added 12 tsunami warning signs to the Stinson Beach shoreline in 2012 to explain the risk to beachgoers.